1franck/WP-Plugme/README.md

 # Plugme

-Copyright (c) 2016 François Lajoie Licensed under the MIT license (http://opensource.org/licenses/mit-license.php)

-Plugme help you to quickly build Wordpress database driven plugin.
+**Plugme help you to quickly build Wordpress database driven plugin.**

-Plugme is not a Wordpress plugin, it's a plugin helper for developer.
+**Plugme is not a Wordpress plugin, it's a plugin helper for developer.**

 In other words, Plugme let you build easily a table list and a form for navigating and managing your plugin data with the native visual style of Wordpress admin.